Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 } = pangea;
 ```

 Do not remove this from the program.
-However, you will notice a demonstration program after beginning with declaring a class of “demomodal.”
-This section can be completely replaced with whichever smart contracts you hope to execute on our blockchain.
+However, you will notice a demonstration program after beginning with declaring a class of â€œdemomodal.â€ This section can be completely replaced with whichever smart contracts you hope to execute on our blockchain.

 ### _CLI_
-A large set of functions are provided by the CLI (“command line interface”) at once provide test nodes and others declare certain functions like setting passwords or certain keys.
+A large set of functions are provided by the CLI (â€œcommand line interfaceâ€) at once provide test nodes and others declare certain functions like setting passwords or certain keys.
 The CLI is a larger, more complex program flowing out into the SDK to provide certain functions to dApp developers, and from there into the Pangea VM.

 To check out how to use our CLI in the terminal, check out:
 (https://github.com/Bit-Nation/pangea-cli)